yaloms/h-core-snapshot/README.md

 # H-Core Snapshot
-A conversation snapshot that keeps ChatGPT in execution mode and prevents behavioral drift in task-oriented conversations.
+H-Core Snapshot locks a stable execution mode in LLM conversations.

-Unlike prompts, it initializes a persistent execution mode that remains stable throughout the conversation.

-Access is provided via a private ChatGPT link.
+Not a prompt.
+Not formatting.
+A behavior control mechanism.

 # Demo
 Same prompt.
 Two conversations.